smallwat3r/secretapi/README.md

 ### Web UI

-- **Create a secret**: Navigate to the root URL to write a secret, and generate a shareable link with a auto-generated passcode.
+- **Create a secret**: Navigate to the root URL to write a secret, and generate a shareable link with an auto-generated passcode.
 - **Read a secret**: Browse to the generated URL after creating a secret.
 You will be prompted to enter the passcode to view the message.

 ### API Usage